tipishev/python_debugging_workshop/README.md

 ### Installation

 Does everyone have Python 3.7+ installed?
+It's not critical as long as you have Python3.

 If you want to follow along, clone this repository from